-Can it treat acne scars, too?
+Can Hydrafacial treat acne scars?

-Reduces Fine Lines
+Reduces Fine Lines and Wrinkles

-How Long Do the Effects of Hydrafacials Last?
+How Long Do the Effects of HydraFacials Last?

-Potential Side Effects & Contradictions
+Potential Side Effects and Contradictions

 There are virtually no side effects to HydraFacial treatments.
 A small number of patients may experience slight redness immediately following the procedure, but this will subside within a few hours.

-- Those with chronic rosacea
+- Chronic rosacea

-- Those currently experiencing open wounds on the treatment area
+- Open wounds on the treatment area